Pomona/Pomona/documentation/configuration/rules.md

 When Pomona needs to instantiate a resource or value object type during deserialization, it uses the empty constructor by default if available.

-If we want to instantiate the object using a constructor or method taking parameters, we can use the `ConstructedUsing` method.
+If we want to instantiate the object using a non-empty constructor or a method taking parameters, we can use the `ConstructedUsing` method.

 <[sample:misc-constructed-using-fluent-rule]>